Skip to content

 As the boundaries of entertainment and experience continue to evolve, Location-Based Experience (LBX) has emerged as a broader, more inclusive category.
 While LBE traditionally focuses on venues built for entertainment, LBX encompasses any experience anchored in place—from placemaking and branded environments to immersive cultural districts, co-located leisure, and heritage interpretation.

 Not all LBX is designed to entertain.
 A gallery is more LBX than LBE.
-A Holocaust exhibition, for example, is a profound LBX - it is anchored in place and deeply impactful, yet not designed for leisure.
+A Holocaust exhibition, for example, is a profound Location-Based Experience - it is anchored in place and deeply impactful, yet not designed for leisure.
 These experiences may inform, move, or even transform us, without ever being “fun.”

 This framing helps articulate the shift from entertainment to meaning.
-As explored in our article From Fun to Fulfilment, guests are increasingly seeking experiences that connect to higher human needs—purpose, belonging, reflection.
+As explored in our article From Fun to Fulfilment, guests are increasingly seeking experiences that connect to higher human needs—purpose, belonging, reflection

 OPPORTUNITIES